 Study designed to expose the student to the macroscopic aspects of human morphology.
 Complete dissection of a cadaver will be correlated with surface anatomy, radiology, and other clinical information provided in part by qualified local clinicians.
 Lecture and lab.
+Must both be taken.
+Prerequisite for BMS 590L is BMS 590.
 Same as GMS 590, and SES 590, with separate lab section.
 (Special fee)